DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/grouping-panel-sorting.md

 # GroupingPanelSorting Plugin Reference

-Plugin that renders sort indicators inside grouping panel.
+This plugin allows an end-user to change sorting of the grouped columns and renders the corresponding sort indicators within the group panel cells.

 ## User Reference